Past Projects

 -

-We were delighted to work in partnership with the Centre for the Study of Human Rights Law at the University of Strathclyde (CSHRL) to explore the role and impact of human rights law in specific areas of legal and public policy practice, in Scotland and internationally, with a particular focus on children’s human rights.
+We were delighted to work in partnership with the Centre for the Study of Human Rights Law at the University of Strathclyde to explore the role and impact of human rights law in specific areas of legal and public policy practice in Scotland.

 Click here to read more about the CSHRL’s Royal Society of Edinburgh Funded Workshop Series: ‘Integrated Implementation of Scotland’s New Human Rights Framework’